-Over 7 days of workshops at Speke Hall, Year 6 pupils from primary schools across South Liverpool will create a performance piece with acclaimed percussive guitar trio Ex-Easter Island Head, exploring stories from Liverpool’s past, and how those stories are connected to our lives today.
+Over 7 days of workshops at Western Approaches HQ, Year 6 pupils from primary schools across South Liverpool will create a performance piece with acclaimed percussive guitar trio Ex-Easter Island Head, exploring stories from Liverpool’s past, and how those stories are connected to our lives today.

 The project also includes a unique trip to Liverpool Central Library and Record Office, for a behind-the-scenes tour, and exciting activities from some of the archivists who look after Liverpool’s many tales, for future generations.
-While there, participating children will be able to explore the stories they have uncovered at Speke Hall, and, at the end of the 7 days, they will perform their piece alongside Ex-Easter Island Head: once at Speke Hall, and again at Liverpool Central Library.
+While there, participating children will be able to explore the stories they have uncovered at Western Approaches, and, at the end of the 7 days, they will perform their piece alongside Ex-Easter Island Head, at Liverpool Central Library.

-Ex-Easter’s work is richly textural and will complement the stoic Speke Hall, situated between the crashing water of the River Mersey and the engine noise of John Lennon Airport.
+Ex-Easter’s work is richly textural, mechanical and industrious, and reflects the hustle and bustle of Western Approaches at work.
 Their work is also playful and accessible, and their malletting style presents a challenging but exciting new world of possibilities for participating children.

 The project is designed to build confidence and social skills as pupils transition to secondary education.
 Through music and arts workshops, the group will engage with cross-curricular subject matter, including literacy and history.
 By the project’s end, they will have created and performed a piece that is truly theirs, alongside some of the UK’s finest professional artists.